svgdotjs/svg.js/README.md

 __`returns`: `boolean`__

 ### index()
-Returns the index of given element and retuns -1 when it is not a child:
+Returns the index of given element and returns -1 when it is not a child:

 ```javascript
 var rect  = draw.rect(100, 50)